Academic Catalog 2024-2025

 The Federal Nursing Faculty Loan is a low-interest federal loan for graduate Nursing students only who intend to become full-time Nursing faculty.
 When meeting the Nursing faculty requirements, the interest rate is fixed at 3% for the life of the loan and begins accruing interest three months after graduation, withdrawal, or dropping to below half-time status.
 Loans may be forgiven up to 85% when the commitment to full-time Nursing faculty is completed.
 Otherwise, repayment begins nine months after graduation, withdrawal, or dropping to below half-time status (i.e., less than three (3) units for Graduate students), if not employed full-time as a Nursing faculty member.
 (Employment verification forms must be submitted to the PLNU Nursing department in order to postpone repayment and receive forgiveness.)
 Students have up to 10 years to repay the loan.
 Payments are made through PLNU’s loan servicer, ECSI.
 Students offered a Nursing Faculty Loan must sign a Master Promissory Note (MPN) and complete online Entrance Counseling before funds can be credited to the student’s account.
 Entrance Counseling and Promissory Notes must be completed online with our servicer ECSI.
 Because of limited funding and Nursing faculty requirements, the Nursing Faculty Loan is managed through the School of Nursing.

 When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than three (3) units in a semester for a Graduate student), Federal Nursing Faculty Loan Exit Counseling is required.
 This is a mandatory federal requirement for all students who have received a Federal Nursing Faculty Loan.
 Exit Counseling must be completed online with our servicer ECSI.
-Additional information may be obtained from the GPS Student Financial Services office.
+Additional information may be obtained from the GPS One-Stop Student Financial Services office.

 Other Federal Aid